 - a.
-Subject to the restrictions elsewhere in these rules, including in Subsection 13-602(b) and the rules on disruption of other functions and interference with vehicular and pedestrian traffic (see Section 13-301), University persons, University organizations, and members of the public may set up tables on impervious surfaces in the common outdoor areas on the campus.
-Tables may not be set up in areas covered by grass, landscaping, or other pervious substances.
+Subject to the restrictions elsewhere in these rules, including in Subsection 13-602(b) and the rules on disruption of other functions and interference with vehicular and pedestrian traffic (see Section 13-301), University persons, University organizations, and members of the public may set up tables on impervious surfaces in the Common Outdoor Areas on the campus.
 University persons and University organizations may set up tables in University buildings in any large, open, indoor location as permitted by the specific building protocols and with permission of the academic or administrative unit controlling the space.
 In some buildings, tabling may be prohibited completely.
 The Main building is not available for tabling at any time. - b.
 Additional restrictions. - 1.
-Tables may not be set up on the Main Mall between 8:00 am and 5:00 pm on weekdays, or on the west side of any portion of Speedway at any time. - Tables may not be set up inside any library, classroom, laboratory, performance hall, stadium, or office, or in any hallway less than ten feet wide, without permission from the academic or administrative unit that controls the space, or from the faculty member or staff member who controls the space at a particular time. - 3.
+Tables may not be set up on the Main Mall between 8:00 a.m. and 5:00 p.m. on weekdays, or on the west side of any portion of Speedway at any time. - 2.
+Tables may not be set up in areas covered by grass, landscaping, or other pervious substances. - 3.
+Tables may not be set up inside any library, classroom, laboratory, performance hall, stadium, or office, or in any hallway less than ten feet wide, without permission from the academic or administrative unit that controls the space, or from the faculty member or staff member who controls the space at a particular time. - 4.
 An academic or administrative unit may further specify these rules by restricting tables to reasonable locations in spaces occupied by that unit.
-Academic and administrative units are encouraged to state any such rules clearly in writing and to publish those rules on a website or on a flyer or pamphlet available at the chief administrative office of the unit. - 4.
-Tabling space on the West Mall or on the east side of Speedway between 21st Street and the south edge of Gregory Plaza may be reserved by University persons, University organizations, and members of the public by submitting a request using the Hornslink.org Public Reservation Form.
+Academic and administrative units are encouraged to state any such rules clearly in writing and to publish those rules on a website or on a flyer or pamphlet available at the chief administrative office of the unit.

+- 5. Tabling space on the West Mall or on the east side of Speedway between 21st Street and the south edge of Gregory Plaza may be reserved by University persons, University organizations, and members of the public by submitting a request using the HornsLink.org PublicReservation Form.
 Members of the general public who wish to table on the West Mall or on the east side of Speedway between 21st Street and the south edge of Gregory Plaza must have a reservation.
-University persons and University organizations are not required to have a reservation to table on the West Mall or on the east side of Speedway between 21st Street and the south edge of the south edge of to secure a reservation.
-Tabling space on the west Mall or on the east side of Speedway between 21st Street and the south edge of Gregory Plaza may be reserved up to four weeks in advance by University persons or organizations and up to three weeks in advance by members of the general public.

-- 5. Tables must be attended at all times.
+University persons and University organizations are not required to have a reservation to table on the West Mall or on the east side of Speedway between 21st Street and the south edge of Gregory Plaza, but are encouraged to secure a reservation.
+Tabling space on the West Mall or on the east side of Speedway between 21st Street and the south edge of Gregory Plaza may be reserved up to four weeks in advance by University persons or organizations and up to three weeks in advance by members of the general public. - Tables must be attended at all times.
 Unattended tables and their contents may be confiscated by University personnel. - c.
 If any table is set up in a prohibited or disruptive location, any University employee pointing out the violation is encouraged to also point out other locations, as nearby as is reasonably possible, where the table is permitted.